TEU Shipping : Meaning, Capacity & Containers

 TEU (Twenty-foot Equivalent Unit):

-• Size: A TEU is a container that measures 20 feet long, 8 feet wide, and 8 feet 6 inches high.
+• Size: The standard container size in TEU Shipping is 20 feet long, 8 feet high, and 8 feet 6 inches tall.

-• Capacity: A single TEU can carry a volume of approximately 1,360 cubic feet (38.5 cubic meters).
+• Capacity: A single TEU has the capacity to carry a volume of about 1,360 cubic feet-38.5 cubic meters.

-• Standardization:Standardisation: TEUs are the fundamental unit of measurement for container shipping, used to compute vessel capacity, port handling fees, and other logistics-related computations.
+• Standardization:Standardisation: The TEUs are the standard units of measurement for container shipping on which the vessel capacity, port handling charges, and other related calculations in logistics are based.

 FEU (Forty-foot Equivalent Unit):

-• Capacity: An FEU has double the capacity of a TEU, with a volume of approximately 2,720 cubic feet (77 cubic meters).
+• Capacity: This holds twice the capacity of a TEU volume of about 2,720 cubic feet-77 cubic meters.

 Comparison: